-In this dazzling new novel, Emily Giffin, the #1 New York Times bestselling author of Something Borrowed, Where We Belong, and The One & Only introduces a pair of sisters who find themselves at a crossroads.
+In this dazzling new novel, Emily Giffin, the #1 New York Times bestselling author of Something Borrowed, Where We Belong, and The One & Only introduces a pair of sisters who find themselves at a crossroads in First Comes Love.

 Growing up, Josie and Meredith Garland shared a loving, if sometimes contentious relationship.
 Josie was impulsive, spirited, and outgoing; Meredith hardworking, thoughtful, and reserved.
 When tragedy strikes their family, their different responses to the event splinter their delicate bond.